badsectorlabs/ludus/docs/docs/using-ludus/roles.md

 ludus ansible role add badsectorlabs.luds_adcs --user USER2
 ```

+Roles added from a directory will be listed as the directory name, regardless of what is in `meta/main.yml`.
+This is how `ansible-galaxy` works when installing roles.

 After roles have been added to Ludus, you can modify the range config to use them:

 ```yaml title="range-config.yml"